astezron/MetaCost-XGB-Cost-Sensitive-Learning-with-Simulated-and-Traditional-Data/README.md

   - `Trad_TrainDemo.csv` and `Trad_TestDemo.csv` for the **Traditional Dataset**
 - This demo is designed to test the **MetaCost XGBoost algorithm** on both traditional and simulated datasets.
 - The pipeline runs end-to-end: training, predicting, aggregating results, and evaluating metrics, simulating the full workflow on smaller data.
 - GitHub Actions automation runs this demo pipeline every time the key files are updated.
-Demo: [.github/actions](.github/actions)
 - Workflow YAML: [.github/workflows/run-simulated.yml](.github/workflows/run-simulated.yml)

 **Expected run time on a normal desktop:**